 Losing just five to 10 per cent of your body weight, and maintaining a healthy BMI (less than 23kg/m2) can reduce the risk of pre-diabetes progressing to overt diabetes3 .
 It should be noted, however, that fad diets and extreme exercise may not be beneficial as they may result in fluctuating blood sugar levels.

 Any weight loss programme should be managed in a healthy and sustainable manner.
 Eating healthy and being more active are two ways to go about it.

 To start off, reducing your meal portions to consume less calories daily will help you lose weight over time.
-During his National Day Rally this year, Prime Minister Lee Hsien Loong noted that in 1998, Singaporeans were eating 2,100 calories every day – a healthy level.
-By 2004, this had risen to 2,400 calories and by 2010, it was at 2,600 calories.5
+During his National Day Rally in 2017, Prime Minister Lee Hsien Loong noted that in 1998, Singaporeans were eating 2,100 calories every day – a healthy level.
+By 2004, this had risen to 2,400 calories and by 2010, it was at 2,600 calories.4

 Spacing out your meals in terms of time can also help your body regulate its blood sugar levels.
 After every meal, your body's sugar levels increase, and it takes about two hours for sugar levels to return to pre-meal levels4.

 Choosing to eat healthier meals, such as food with healthy fats rather than saturated or hydrogenated fats, is another way to reduce caloric intake.
 Eating food with slow-releasing carbohydrates or low glycaemic Index (GI), such as non-starchy vegetables, fruits, and whole grains can help keep your blood sugar constant.
 Cutting out sweetened drinks and high sodium foods will help too.